 Still, a flea market can be an antiquing paradise, whether looking for furniture, jewelry, or other types of collectibles or trinkets.
-The trick is to come early and be prepared.
+The trick is to come early and prepare.
 Bring a tape measure, a magnifying glass (to identify markings of value on jewelry or other fine goods), and a flashlight, particularly if it’s not yet daylight or the indoor lighting is dim.

 2. Don’t Discount Your Neighbors’ Garage Sales

 Late sleepers, meanwhile, can clean up around noon at the neighborhood yard sale.
 That’s because sellers—who have been awake since 5 a.m.—are more likely to make an attractive deal later in the day, just as they’re about to wrap things up.
 That makes these pop-up rummage shops a great option for finding valuable antiques and collectibles at bargain basement prices.
 You never know what treasures you’ll uncover.